-In the above example pins 23..16 are set to output mode and low.
+In the above example pins 16-23 (which correspond to the LEDs on the Propeller Demo Board) are set to output mode and low.
 Note that the use of a pin group allows the programmer to write a value to, or read a value from, that group of pins without concern for the actual physical connections; this simplifies code changes to accommodate hardware modifications.
-The order of the pin numbers used is important; the first pin will receive the MSB of the value written to a pin group, the second will receive the LSB.
-The order applies to reading pin groups as well.